PerfectFit-project/virtual_coach_human_inv/README.md

 <img src = "Readme_images/conversation_structure.png" width = "500" title="Conversation structure.">

-A demo video of the second conversational session can be found ... .
+A demo video of the third conversational session can be found [here](https://youtu.be/gLiy5AnolYE).

 The preparatory activities that are proposed can be found in `actions/Activities.xlsx`.